Pre-consumer organics collection

 - To cultivate within our academic community both a critical awareness of food issues and a sense of celebration around food that is inclusive of the many cultural traditions represented among our students.

-On Augustana’s residence-based Campus, the cafeteria plays a central and much-valued role in student life.
+On Augustana’s residence-based Campus, the Dining Hall plays a central and much-valued role in student life.
 It serves 300-400 meals three times a day, as well as extended snack times.
 Its skillful, conscientious food-services staff put quality ahead of convenience; meals are prepared on site, mostly from basic ingredients, rather than pre-cooked and pre-packaged.